Updated: August 15, 2022.

 In this guide, I’m taking a closer look at the Russian search engine and showing you a bunch of interesting Yandex search tips.

 I personally tested each search operator from the list, took my own screenshots, and shared my insights with you.
-Let’s get started.
+Let’s dive deep into the Yandex advanced search.

 Even though Google has about 92% of the search engine market share worldwide, its market share in Russia amounts to “only” 58%, with 40% belonging to Yandex.